isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2023-04-05-post-No Child's Play In Paediatric Precision Medicine.md

 <p>The odds of diagnosing a rare genetic disease have increased over the
 years—thanks to next-generation sequencing technology.
-But more than half of patients with suspected rare genetic disease remain without a definite diagnosis<a href="/no-childs-play-in-paediatric-precision-medicine/#_ftnref1" rel="noopener noreferrer nofollow" target="_self">[2]</a>&nbsp;“Families of children with undiagnosed genetic diseases often go through a diagnostic odyssey which involves journeying through multiple doctors, multiple hospitals and multiple tests before they arrive at an answer.
+But more than half of patients with suspected rare genetic disease remain without a definite diagnosis<a href="https://doi.org/10.1007/s12687-020-00500-5" rel="noopener noreferrer nofollow" target="_self"><sup>[2]</sup></a>.
+“Families of children with undiagnosed genetic diseases often go through a diagnostic odyssey which involves journeying through multiple doctors, multiple hospitals and multiple tests before they arrive at an answer.
 This is a long-drawn process that takes about 7.6 years on average, and at least two to three different diagnoses or misdiagnoses,” Dr. Jamuar says.</p>
 <p>“Today, next-generation sequencing enables us to find answers to some
 of these genetic disorders.
 But as a scientific community, we are increasingly probing further to seek out other complementary technologies that can potentially